aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

-Since it is the lowest point in this graph.
-So with all the costs graphed out like this, we just need to find the lowest point on the graph, and that will give us the optimal value of m!
+Since it is the lowest point in this graph, with all the costs graphed out like this, we need to find the lowest point on the graph, which will give us the optimal value of m!

 Gradient descent helps us find the lowest point on this graph.
-You start with a value for m, and update it iteratively till you arrive at the best value.
-So you can start at m = 0.
+You start with a value for m and update it iteratively till you arrive at the best value.
+So you can begin at m = 0.
 Then you have to ask, should I go left or right?

-Well, we want to go down, so lets go right a small step:
+Well, we want to go down, so let's go right a small step: